Big voting bill faces defeat as 2 Dems won’t stop filibuster

 Both Manchin and Sinema say they support the package, which has passed the House, but they are unwilling to change the Senate rules to muscle it through that chamber over Republican objections.
 With a 50-50 split, Democrats have a narrow Senate majority — Vice President Kamala Harris can break a tie — but they lack the 60 votes needed to overcome the GOP filibuster.

+Manchin did open the door to a more tailored package of voting law changes — including to the Electoral College Act, which became a focus of the Jan.
+6, 2021, insurrection at the Capitol — that he said a bipartisan group of senators are working on and could draw Republican support.

+“There are so many things that we can agree on,” he said, though he held firm against voting to change the filibuster rules.

-Just as they blocked Biden’s broad “Build Back Better” domestic spending package, the two senators are now dashing hopes for the second major part of Biden’s presidential agenda.
+Just as Manchin and Sinema blocked Biden’s broad “Build Back Better” domestic spending package, the two senators are now dashing hopes for another major part of Biden’s presidential agenda.
 They are infuriating many of their colleagues and faced a barrage of criticism during Martin Luther King Jr. Day events.

-Martin Luther King III, the son of the late civil rights leader, compared Sinema and Manchin to a white moderate his father wrote about during the civil rights battles of the 1950s and 1960s — a person who declared support for the goals of Black voting rights but not the direct actions or demonstrations that ultimately led to passage of landmark legislation.
+Martin Luther King III, the son of the late civil rights leader, compared Sinema and Manchin to the white moderates his father wrote about during the civil rights battles of the 1950s and 1960s — who declared support for the goals of Black voting rights but not the direct actions or demonstrations that ultimately led to passage of landmark legislation.

 “History will not remember them kindly,” the younger King said, referring to Sinema and Manchin by name.

-Once reluctant to change Senate rules himself, Biden used the King holiday to pressure senators to do just that.
+Once reluctant himself to change Senate rules, Biden used the King holiday to press senators to do just that.
 But the push from the White House, including Biden’s blistering speech last week in Atlanta comparing opponents to segregationists, is seen as too late, coming as the president ends his first year in office with his popularity sagging.

-“It’s time for every elected official in America to make it clear where they stand,” Biden said on the King holiday.
-“It’s time for every American to stand up.
-Speak out, be heard.
-Where do you stand?”
+“The president’s view is that the American people deserve to see where their leaders stand on protecting their fundamental rights,” said White House Press Secretary Jen Psaki.

-The Senate is launching what could become a weeklong debate, but the outcome is expected to be no different from past failed votes on the legislation.
+The Senate launched the days-long debate, but the outcome is expected to be no different from past failed votes on the legislation.
 Biden has been unable to persuade Sinema and Manchin to join other Democrats to change the rules to lower the 60-vote threshold.
 In fact, Sinema upstaged the president last week, reiterating her opposition to the rules changes just before Biden arrived on Capitol Hill to court senators’ votes.

-Senators have been working nonstop for weeks on rule changes that could win support from Sinema and Manchin.
-The two, both moderates, have expressed openness to discussing the ideas, but have not given their backing.

-Both Manchin and Sinema have argued that preserving the filibuster rules, requiring a 60-vote majority to pass most legislation, is important for fostering bipartisanship.
+Both senators have argued that preserving the filibuster rules is important for fostering bipartisanship.
 They also warn of what would happen if Republicans win back majority control, as is distinctly possible this election year.

-Critics have also assailed Senate Republican leader Mitch McConnell, who is leading his party against the voting legislation.
-The Kentucky senator has argued the legislation is a federal overreach into state-run elections, and he harshly criticized Biden’s speech last week as “unpresidential.”
+McConnell has argued the broad package now before the Senate is a federal overreach into state-run elections, and he harshly criticized Biden’s speech last week as “unpresidential.”

-“We cannot think of a time more defining to the American story than the chapter you are presently writing,” NAACP President and CEO Derrick Johnson wrote in an open letter to the Senate.

-“What country will your children and grandchildren be left with, given the relentless assaults on American freedom and democracy?”
+Leading sports figures from Manchin’s home state of West Virginia also have weighed in.
+In a letter last week, University of Alabama football coach Nick Saban, NBA Hall of Famer Jerry West and others urged him to support the legislation.

+The political group Emily’s List said it won’t endorse Sinema if she cannot support a path forward for the voting bill.

 The voting bill was the Democrats’ top priority this Congress, and the House swiftly approved H.R.
 1 only to see it languish in the Senate.